madaan/madaan.github.io/_posts/2023-12-22-inference-compute.md

 *The next generation of AI systems for reasoning will likely rely on a powerful base language model at its core, with a number of inference time techniques that make it more useful.*

 ### Next token prediction is awesome
 I'm in the _next token-prediction is awesome_ camp.
 I think despite whatever the naysayers say, the ability to coherently complete a series of tokens grounded in some context is highly non-trivial, and I think humans do it all the time as well.
-While chatgpt helped in making debates around this stuff mainstream, it has been going around for a whle now.
+While chatgpt helped in making debates around this stuff mainstream, it has been going around for a while now.
 Here is a quote from .

 ### Next token prediction is not enough